cleidson-machado/Delphi-Pascal-MVC-PureCode-Level-1/README.md

 ## My Second Project using Delphi-Pascal Code / with Just pure Code only

 Hello..
 In this second small project I use advanced object-oriented programming techniques using Delphi Pascal (Object Pascal).
-I hope this study can help someone to using Delphi's ObjectPascal, just as JAVA, PHP or Python are used, that is emphasis on pure code.
+I hope this study can help someone to using Delphi's Object Pascal, just as JAVA, PHP or Python are used, that is emphasis on pure code.
 Remembering that in Delphi it is more common to create or start a project thinking about the visual part of the user interaction and only then think about or adjust the details of the code.
 Thanks!

 ## Controller Folder: "br.com.project.controller"